Cucumber Gin and Tonic with Mint

 Total Time: 5 minutes

-This Cucumber Gin and Tonic recipe is the cordial companion you need for the summer ahead!
+This Cucumber Gin and Tonic recipe is the cordial companion you need for the summer!
 Made with fresh cucumbers, aromatic mint, premium gin, and Indian tonic, this drink is a must-try for any gin lover or enthusiast.

 Ingredients